DamienThomp/auth-server-express/README.md

 $ npm run start
 ```

-Or for dev using nodemon
+Or for dev using Nodemon:

 ```shell
 $ npm run dev